Scroll Top

 High-level MYB gene amplificationRNA/protein

-• MYB or MYBL1 fusion transcripts are detected in a large proportion of MYB or MYBL1-rearranged tumors.
-Evidence for alternative splicing of MYB is suggested by the presence of multiple fusion transcripts or both full-length and truncated forms of MYB in a single ACC tumor (Mitani et al., 2010 and Brayer et al., 2016).
+• MYB or MYBL1 fusion transcripts are detected in many MYB or MYBL1-rearranged tumors.
+Evidence for alternative splicing of MYB is suggested by the presence of multiple fusion transcripts or both full-length and truncated forms of MYB in a single ACC tumor (Mitani et al., 2010 & Brayer et al., 2016).
 N-terminal truncated versions of MYB protein produced via an alternative MYB promoter have also been reported in ACC tumors (Frerich et al., 2019).

-• ACCs tumors harboring either MYB or MYBL1 alterations share a common gene signature, suggesting interchangeable oncogenic functions of the two transcription factors.
-Combined MYB and MYBL1 expression is correlated with poor clinical outcome in ACC patients (Mitani et al., 2010, Mitani et al., 2011, Gao et al., 2014 and Brayer et al., 2016).
+• ACC tumors harboring either MYB or MYBL1 alterations share a common gene signature, suggesting interchangeable oncogenic functions of the two transcription factors.
+Combined MYB and MYBL1 expression is correlated with poor clinical outcomes in ACC patients (Mitani et al., 2010, Mitani et al., 2011, Gao et al., 2014 & Brayer et al., 2016).

 Preclinical Evidence